 - Visit a Native American museum, dance ritual, or other site.

 - What tribes lived in your area?
-Find out more about them especially.
-It’s a part of the history of the land where you live and it’s something your kids should know.
-Include Native People’s in your study of your home town or home state.
+Once you know, find out more about them.
+It’s a part of the history of the land where you live, and it’s something your kids should know.
+Include Native Peoples in your study of your home town or home state.